Why Do Cats Curl Into Balls When Sleeping? 3 Reasons For This Behavior

 3. It’s Warm

-For house cats, this warmth simply adds to the comfort and relaxation of the sleeping.
+For house cats, this warmth simply adds to the comfort and relaxation of sleeping.
 In comparison, many outside cats find the added warmth a necessity for survival.
 In the winter, wild cats will often sleep in a ball to ensure their organs are kept at a reasonable temperature despite the cold weather around them.

-Other Sleeping Positions to Be On The Lookout For
+Other Sleeping Positions to Be On the Lookout For

-Although cats often prefer to sleep in a ball, there are other sleeping positions you can lookout for.
+Although cats often prefer to sleep in a ball, there are other sleeping positions you can look out for.
 These other sleeping positions tend to be more vulnerable, which is why house cats sleep in these positions more than feral cats.

 Belly Up

-Belly up sleeping is considered one of the most vulnerable positions, which is why very few animals sleep in this manner in the wild.
+Belly-up sleeping is considered one of the most vulnerable positions, which is why very few animals sleep in this manner in the wild.
 In many ways, sleeping belly up provides the opposite experience of sleeping in a ball.

 Side